nazwhale/CV/README.md

 #### Makers Academy (March to June '17)

-Currently, I'm honing my skills at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.
+I learnt to code at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.
 Their “Oxbridge meets the Royal Marines for developers” environment has transformed me from a writer to a self-sufficient and enthusiastic developer.

 #### University College London (September '11 to July '14)